Zsolti0819/JFSQL/README.md

 # JFSQL

 ## Priority queue:
+- Documentation - redo INSERT and SELECT activity diagram (add ExceptionHandler)
+- Documentation - Verification of solution - data correctness
+- Documentation - Verification of solution - JUnit tests, manual tests, multithreading tests, IT test
-- Documentation
+- Documentation - Performance comparison - speed, size
-- Implement update and deletion of BLOBs
+- Test UPDATE of BLOBs (should work)
-- Test NOT NULL tables for INSERT, UPDATE
+- Mockito tests for AlterTableService
 - More tests for transactions in the Driver-comparison repository
-- Mockito tests for AlterTableService
 - IT test
 - Improve overall test coverage